 WHY THERE IS NO SUCH THING AS “ADDICTION” –

-A FABRICATION THAT USEFULLY DIVERTS PUBLIC HEALTHCARE RESOURCES TO THE CRIMINAL TREATMEANT SCAMS DRIVING LETHAL EPIDEMICS
+A FABRICATION USEFULLY DIVERTING PUBLIC HEALTHCARE RESOURCES TO THE LETHAL TREATMEANT SCAMS DRIVING EPIDEMICS

 Published October 23, 2018